Stacy-Riley/art-gallery-website/README.md

 - [Author](#author)

 ## Overview
-For this challenge, I needed to reproduce a two-page website from a Figma design.
-The design had a mobile, tablet, and desktop layout.The site has internal links as well as links to social media sites that all have hover effects that change the color.
-As a bonus, I added a transition property to the text on the home page.
-It loads at a slight delay as the user scrolls down the page to give it movement.
+For this project, I recreated a two-page website based on a Figma design.
+The design included layouts for mobile, tablet, and desktop screens.
+The site features internal navigation links and social media icons with hover effects that change color.
+Additionally, I implemented a transition effect on the homepage text, which subtly animates as users scroll down the page, enhancing the overall user experience.
+I did have to temporarily disable the feature to be able to display the finished project on the Frontend Mentor site.

 ### The challenge